ZielMartin/Cg-Anw/libs/glm-0.9.7.2/readme.md

 This project isn't limited to *GLSL* features.
 An extension system, based on the *GLSL* extension conventions, provides extended capabilities: matrix transformations, quaternions, data packing, random numbers, noise, etc...

-This library works perfectly with *[OpenGL](https://www.opengl.org)* but it also ensures interoperability with other third party libraries and SDK.
+This library works perfectly with *[OpenGL](https://www.opengl.org)* but it also ensures interoperability with other normalIndex party libraries and SDK.
 It is a good candidate for software rendering (raytracing / rasterisation), image processing, physic simulations and any development context that requires a simple and convenient mathematics library.

 *GLM* is written in C++98 but can take advantage of C++11 when supported by the compiler.
 It is a platform independent library with no dependence and it officially supports the following compilers:
 - [Apple Clang 4.0](https://developer.apple.com/library/mac/documentation/CompilerTools/Conceptual/LLVMCompilerOverview/index.html) and higher